 The Cornell Student Health Insurance Program is valid anywhere in the world, but you will need to pay up front for any medical services.
 You will need to save your receipts and then submit them for reimbursement.
 Many private health insurers work in a similar way, but you should contact your individual insurer to confirm details of their requirements.

 In the event of serious illness or accident, it is very important that you contact the ILR Credit Internship Program office.
-You can reach Brigid Beachler, Assistant Director at (607) 255-2266.
+You can reach Brigid Beachler, Managing Director at (607) 255-2266.
 In case of emergency, Ms. Beachler can be reached at home at: (607) 277-6438.

 Each student undertaking an international credit internship is required to complete the ILR Credit Internship Program Health Insurance Form and submit it to Brigid Beachler in 119 Ives Hall before leaving for their internship.